 4) Rehabilitation Fund should be established by the large conglomerates who own Lapindo.
 They would have raked in massive amounts of money had they not bungled this oil drilling operations.
 This disaster will have long-term impacts to people’s livelihood and the environment.
 This rehabilitation fund should also cover remediation and restoration costs of the mud flow’s impacts on the river, marine and water ecosystems in the area which are now likely to be affected as well.
 Of course, in the end no money can ever compensate for this irreversible damage to the environment.

 5) Demand Full Accountability and Liability from Lapindo and Minister Bakrie.
 It is utterly shameless for the minister to distance himself from the disaster when his corporate group owns the controlling shares of this operation.
 Mr Bakrie, who heads the Social Welfare ministry, did not even ensure proper evacuation and care for the 10,000 affected people.
 The government must force Mr Bakrie and Lapindo (and shareholders) to shoulder all costs concerning evacuation, compensation, containment and rehabilitation.
-Ultimately, taxpayers’ money must not be used to deal with the disaster caused by one of the largest industrial conglomerates in Indonesia.
-Otherwise, the Indonesian public is forced to shoulder the burden for a calamity brought about by the irresponsible actions of the company.
+Ultimately, taxpayers’ money must not be used to deal with the disaster caused by one of the largest industrial conglomerates in

 No comments: